 As America’s oldest and most venerable institution of higher learning, Harvard’s mission is to advance new ideas and promote enduring knowledge.
-Since our founding in 1636, Harvard has grown to include 11 degree-awarding schools, and the programs and collections of our allied institutions, including the Harvard Radcliffe Institute.
+Since our founding in 1636, Harvard has grown to include 11 degree-awarding schools along with our allied institutions, including the Harvard Radcliffe Institute.

-- Harvard Business School educates leaders who make a difference in the world.
+Harvard Business School educates leaders who make a difference in the world.

 - Harvard T.H.
 Chan School of Public Health advances the public’s health through learning, discovery, and communication.